OpenObservability/OpenMetrics/markdown/protobuf_vs_text.md

 impact is particularly high in a use-case with many buckets on a highly dimensional metric.
 Since the data is mostly redundant, it compresses nicely.
-In the Prometheus context, scrapes are gzip-compressed by default, which results in no noticable size difference between text and protobuf scrapes.
+In the Prometheus context, scrapes are gzip-compressed by default, which results in no noticeable size difference between text and protobuf scrapes.
 However, there are scenarios where the resources needed for compression might be a relevant burden.
 The most likely case is a resource-tight monitoring target.
 But with the dramatic improvements in ingestion performance featured by